sighmon/open-archive.org-Website-2019/_posts/2021-10-08-OpenArchive-TLJob.md

 <li> A cover letter that explains your interest in the position and why you believe you are well-suited for the role;</li>
 <li> Two references and their contact information (email or phone);</li>
 <li> A link to an example of your relevant work that best represents the competencies outlined here.
 For instance, you could share a link to a project you owned or managed in the past.
 Please include a brief description of the work, the problem it solved, challenges and lessons learned, and how it relates to this position;</li>
-   <li> Challenges and lessons learned, and how it relates to this position; </li>
+   <li> Challenges and lessons-learned, and how it relates to this position; </li>
-<li> Clarification of whether you are interested in the part time Development Lead role only, or if you want to do any of the additional development work that is available at the hourly rate as well.</li>
+<li> Clarification of whether you are interested in the part-time Technical Lead role only, or if you want to do any of the additional development work that is available at the hourly rate as well.</li>

 <br>